WGLab/VirTect/README.md

 ## VirTect

-Virtect is a software that detected virus from RNA-Seq on human samples.
+Virtect is a software tool that detect virus from RNA-Seq on human samples.

 ## Introduction